pulumi/docs/quickstart/index.md

 >Today, Pulumi tracks the state of the infrastructure in a __checkpoint__ file,
 >stored inside the `.lumi` folder.
 This checkpoint file file is needed to make
 >updates to the infrastructure.
 In future releases, Pulumi will support
->additional methods for managing infrastructure state across deployments.
+>additional methods for managing infrastructure state across updates.

 ## Pulumi Cloud Application - URL shortener